UAB vs. Liberty NCAA Football Odds, Plays and Insights | October 2, 2021

 - Liberty's games this year have gone over the total in one out of three opportunities (33.3%).

-- Liberty is 2-1 against the spread and 3-1 overall when the team picks up over 327.5 yards.
+- Liberty is 2-1 against the spread and 3-1 overall when the team churns out more than 327.5 yards.

-- The Flames have two giveaways this season, while the Blazers have six takeaways .
+- This season the Flames have two turnovers, four fewer than the Blazers have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.